J0SUEFDZ/Django_BeautySalon/README.md

 # Django_BeautySalon
-Python/Django for employees and appointments in a Beauty Salon.
+Python/Django Rest Framework for employees and appointments in a Beauty Salon.